DATASCI 185: Introduction to AI Applications

 Recap of last class

-• Last class: misinformation, deepfakes, and trust online
+• Last class: misinformation, deepfakes, and trust

-• Political manipulation, non-consensual intimate imagery, fraud
+• Real-world harms: political manipulation, non-consensual imagery, financial fraud

 Source: Chris Ume